Harcourt railway station

 Harcourt is a closed station located on the Bendigo line.
 It served the township of Harcourt and was closed to passenger traffic on 4 October 1981, as part of the New Deal timetable for country passengers.

-A 10-ton crane at the station was abolished in 1973.
+A 10-ton crane at the station, used for loading blocks of Harcourt granite quarried at nearby Mount Alexander, was removed in 1973.

-The station building on the former down platform housed the studios of Goldfields Community Access Radio (3CCC) from 1982 to 2006.
+From 1982 to 2006, the station building on the former down platform housed the studios of Goldfields Community Access Radio (3CCC).

+Reopening proposals

 In August 2018, the state government announced that it intended to re-open the station if it was re-elected at the 2018 state election.

+There has been a campaign to reopen Harcourt station for many years since the closure but, as of 2025, that was not included in state government plans for upgrading the Bendigo-Echuca line.